tejaswivij/Mobile-App-Security-with-Permission-Pairs/README.md

 **Step 3: Download APKs**

-Use your API key and the app’s SHA256 hash to download APKs by following the procedure given in  "https://androzoo.uni.lu/api_doc"
+Use your API key and the app’s SHA256 hash to download APKs by following the procedure given in  "https://androzoo.uni.lu/api_doc", and save them in a folder.

+**Step 4: Creating feature vector from .apk files**

+Use the ** Feature Extraction.ipynb **to create a CSV file containing feature vectors of all apps.